-The judging panel is appointed by World Skate and sourced among Judging Panel World Skate International Skateboarding Judges, it consists of 5 Judges and 1 Head Judge.
-In this case, the Head Judge doesn't score or contribute to the Tie-Breaking process and may act as TD as well.
+Judging Panel The judging panel is appointed by World Skate and sourced among World Skate International Skateboarding Judges, it consists of 5 Judges and 1 Head Judge.
+In this case, the Head Judge doesn't score or contribute to the Tie-Break process and may act as TD as well.
 Limited to national level events, like National Championships, the judging panel consists of 4 Judges, and 1 Head Judge.
-In this case, the Head Judge scores and contributes to the Tie-Breaking process Appointed judging panel members must agree and follow the World Skate Judge's Code of Ethics in the annexed documents section on page 32.
+In this case, the Head Judge scores and contributes to the Tie-Break process Appointed judging panel members must agree and follow the World Skate Judge's Code of Ethics.
 Head Judge (HJ) The Head Judge is the highest authority on the Judging Panel.
-Among Head Judges duties are: Enforcing compliance with competition regulations, while defering to the TD for any disqualification issues.
-The Head Judge provides a final and official statement on the following matters: Landed versus bailed tricks, runs and jams Timing related validity of tricks The Head Judge checks and approves the competition documents before they are signed by the TD The Head Judge represents the Jury when interacting with the Event Director, TD, Local organizing committee (LOC), National Federations, and the athletes.
-Judges evaluate athlete performances to determine the event's final Judges rankings, as by World Skate Judging Criteria.
+Among Head Judges duties are: Enforcing compliance with competition regulations, while deferring to the TD for any disqualification issues.
+The Head Judge provides a final and official statement on the following matters: Landed versus bailed tricks, runs and jams Timing related validity of tricks The Head Judge checks and approves the competition documents before they are signed by the TD The Head Judge represents the Jury when interacting with the Event Director, TD, Local organising committee (LOC), National Judges Federations and the athletes.
+Judges evaluate athlete performances to determine the event's final rankings, as by World Skate Judging Criteria.

-Timekeeper (TK) The timekeeper is responsible for keeping the time of each athlete's performance during the competition.
-The timekeeper operates by using a chronometer accurate to 1/10 of a second.
+Timekeeper (TK) The Timekeeper is responsible for keeping the time of each athlete's performance during the competition.
+The Timekeeper operates by using a chronometer accurate to 1/10 of a second.
 The timekeeper reports to the Head Judge and Technical Delegate.
 They communicate on timing directly to the announcer and Head judge.
-Course Manager (CM) The course manager is a technical official appointed by World Skate, in agreement with the LOC, with the responsibility to oversee and manage operations any time athletes have access to the Field of Play (FOP).
-All athletes, media, support staff, and everyone else present inside the FOP is subjected to the course manager's responsibility and rule.
+Course Manager (CM) The Course Manager is a technical official appointed by World Skate, in agreement with the LOC, with responsibility to oversee and manage operations any time athletes have access to the Field of Play (FOP).
+All athletes, media, support staff, and everyone else present inside the FOP is subject to the course manager's responsibility and rule.
 The course manager's work is supported by the course security staff, a group dedicated to managing people and their security inside the FOP.